adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 The format of a filter is a '`:`'-separated list of wildcard patterns (called the positive patterns) optionally followed by a '`-`' and another '`:`'-separated pattern list (called the negative patterns).
-A test matches the filter if and only if it matches any of the positive patterns but does not match any of the negative patterns.
+A out matches the filter if and only if it matches any of the positive patterns but does not match any of the negative patterns.